Frequently Asked Questions

 Our staff and private counselors work with each resident so that she can determine the best plan for herself and for her child.
-Those who choose to make an adoption plan work with an attorney whom provides the services free of charge to Lifehouse residents.
+Those who choose to make an adoption plan work with an attorney who provides the services free of charge to Lifehouse residents.

 Q. Can I stay in school?

 Those young women who have not completed high school will work on obtaining their GED.
 For those with a high school diploma, employment is required, and many of our residents balance work with furthering their education.

 Q. What is expected of a program participants?

 Honesty and a willingness to work the program.
 Lifehouse can help young women who have an open heart and an open mind, and are ready to transform their lives.

 Q. How long can I stay there?

 Residents who continue to make progress in the program can stay up to four years.
 In addition to the maternity program, we have transitional apartments for women who are not yet ready to live independently.
 These apartments are open to qualified residents after they have given birth and are working full time, and/or going to school- whether they are parenting or have made an adoption plan.

 Q. Can my boyfriend visit?

 During the first 30 days in the Lifehouse program, visits are restricted.
 We realize that to make positive changes in her life a young woman needs to be free of outside distractions.
 After this initial period, visitors who are approved and meet with our counselor may visit with residents in the common area of the house.

 Q. If I have other children, are they allowed to live at Lifehouse with me?

 Q. Do you offer immediate shelter?

 Lifehouse is not a shelter.
 We are a program that focuses on providing spiritual, emotional, physical, and intellectual support.
 The admission process to Lifehouse can take 7-10 days, provided there is no waitlist and pending background check.